codurance/site/_posts/2011-05-05-open-source-developers-deserve-respect.md

 layout: post
 ---

-I was recently reading Gojko Adzic&#39;s blog post called <a href="http://gojko.net/2011/04/05/how-is-it-even-possible-code-to-be-this-bad/">How is it even possible for code to be this bad?</a>
+I was recently reading Gojko Adzic's blog post called <a href="http://gojko.net/2011/04/05/how-is-it-even-possible-code-to-be-this-bad/">How is it even possible for code to be this bad?</a>
 I must admit that I was very sad to see tremendous lack of respect